-- Then click the AutoHotkey file to run the script.
+- Finally, click the AutoHotkey file to run the script.

 5. Add File Extension Changer to Windows

-- Right-click a file and select Change Extension to open the window shown directly below.
+- Right-click a file and select Change Extension, then enter the New Extension.

-- Press the Change & Exit button to convert the file format.
+- Lastly, press the Change and Exit button to convert the file format.